 Women of childbearing age may be tested for iron-deficiency anemia, especially if they have:

 For pregnant women, medical care during pregnancy usually includes screening for anemia.
 Also, your doctor may prescribe iron supplements or advise you to eat more iron-rich foods.
+This not only will help you avoid iron-deficiency anemia, but also may lower your risk of having a low-birth-weight baby.

 If you have iron-deficiency anemia, get ongoing care to make sure your iron levels are improving.
 At your checkups, your doctor may change your medicines or supplements.
 He or she also may suggest ways to improve your diet.